Brunswick Falls: Fishways

-In 1871 a substantial stone fishway was made at the middle falls.
+In 1871, a substantial stone fishway was made at the middle falls.
 To construct it, the ledge on the northwest end of the dam was cut through.
 The fishway was on the Topsham side of the dam, at the lower side.
 The height of the fall at this time was 18 ft.
 A year later, a wooden fishway was put in on the lower dam next to Shad Island.
-These were not the first fishways, as early as 1789 the fish wardens were instructed by the town of Topsham to see that the dams were opened so that fish could pass.
+These were not the first fishways; as early as 1789, the fish wardens were instructed by the town of Topsham to see that the dams were opened so that fish could pass.

-While the falls original dams were made from wood and stone, later dams were constructed out of concrete, eliminating the possibility for fish to move upstream.
-By the 1930s, the Androscoggin's population of sea-run fish was virtually gone, although the Clean Water Act of 1972 helped restore a few species of fish.
+While the falls' original dams were made from wood and stone, later dams were constructed using concrete, eliminating the possibility for fish to move upstream.
+By the 1930s, the Androscoggin's population of sea-run fish was virtually gone, although the Clean Water Act of 1972 helped restore a few species.